NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/mysql_product.md

 ---
-subcategory: "Mysql"
+subcategory: "MySQL"
 ---

 # Data Source: ncloud_server_product

-You should select a mysql server product (mysql server specification) to create a mysql instance (VM).
+You should select a MySQL server product (MySQL server specification) to create a MySQL instance (VM).
-To this end, we provide data source by which you can search a mysql server product.
+To this end, we provide data source by which you can search a MySQL server product.

 ## Example Usage